AbhiG-06/data-science-portfolio/README.md

 - ### Machine Learning

 	- [Predicting Texas Government Salaries]: A model to predict Who are the outliers in the salaries?
 What roles make more than they would outside?
 What departments/roles have the biggest wage disparities between managers and employees?
 Have salaries and total compensations for some roles/departments/head-count changed over time utilizing machine learning.
-	- [Supervised Learning: predict Multilabel Problem with H1N1 and seasonal flu vaccines]: Testing out several different supervised learning algorithms to build a predictive model for studying the future trends of vaccine for any particular diseases.
+	- [Supervised Learning: predict Multilabel Problem with H1N1 and seasonal flu vaccines](https://github.com/AbhiG-06/data-science-portfolio/blob/main/multi-label-vaccine-prediction.ipynb): Testing out several different supervised learning algorithms to build a predictive model for studying the future trends of vaccine for any particular diseases.

    _Tools: scikit-learn, Pandas, Seaborn, Matplotlib, Numpy_